What is the recommended daily intake of Benecol® Products?

 The Food & Drug Administration recommends 2 grams of plant stanols/sterols per day.
 A majority of clinical studies show that 2-3 grams of plant stanols/sterols can result in significant reduction of cholesterol, levels.

-How much plant stanol is contained in a serving of Benecol® Spread?
+How much plant stanol is contained in a serving of Benecol® Products?

-One tablespoon of Benecol® Spread contains 0.5 grams of plant stanol (0.85 grams of plant stanol ester).
+One tablespoon of Benecol® Spread contains 0.5 grams of plant stanols (0.85 grams of plant stanol ester).
 One daily serving of Benecol® Chews (4 pieces total) contains 2 grams of plant stanols.

 What's the difference between plant stanols and sterols?